krishnakalyan3/blog/_posts/2020-10-22-dl-pc-build.md

 ### Motherboard
 Choose your motherboard first.
 Make sure that it fits your requirements.
 I needed a motherboard with atleast `4` RAM slots and atleast `2` PCIe lanes for GPUs.
 The type of motherboard changes based on the processor you choose `AMD / Intel`.
 I got a great deal on Intel CPU and hence my current configuration.

-> Deep Learning on an overclocked machine does not lead to performance improvement.
+> Deep Learning on an overclocked machine does not lead to performance improvements.

 ### CPU
 Intel CPU i9 comes with hyperthreading.
 (Basically two threads per CPU [core](https://www.intel.com/content/www/us/en/products/processors/core/i9-processors/i9-9900.html) instead of one per core).
 This is useful if you want to process data in parallel.
 Hence, based on my budget I choose `Intel Core i9-9900`.